sbt/sbt-release/README.md

 For this reason, *sbt-release* won't ever touch your build definition files, but instead writes the new release or development version to a file defined by the setting `release-version-file`, which is set to **`file("version.sbt")`** by default and points to `$PROJECT_ROOT/version.sbt`.

-By default the version is set on the build level (using `version in ThisBuild`).
+By default the version is set on the build level (using `ThisBuild / version`).
 This behavior can be controlled by setting `releaseUseGlobalVersion` to `false`, after which a version like `version := "1.2.3"` will be written to `version.sbt`.

 ## Release Process